They boasted that their water heater was so smart it could shop for discount power rates.

 Of course, we took them up on the offer.

-The same week, Mort, our propane supplier, came by with a similar offer.
-He called it the Smart Furnace Plan. we went with him on that too.
+The same week our propane supplier came by with a similar deal.
+He called it the Smart Furnace Plan.
+We went with him on that too.

-Then Walter, the septic contractor, dropped off literature for a Smart Sewage Plan and not to be outdone, Cyrus, the well driller, dug deep to provide us a Smart Water Plan.
+Then the septic contractor dropped off literature for a Smart Sewage Plan and not to be outdone, the well driller dug deep to provide us a Smart Water Plan.

-Next Wally, our electrician, stopped by to install smart outlets, smart lighting and smart clocks.
-His brother, an appliance dealer, sold us two gifted TV’s, an astute dishwasher and an above-average microwave.
+Next our electrician stopped by to install smart outlets, smart lighting and smart clocks.
+His brother, the appliance dealer, sold us two gifted TV’s, an astute dishwasher and an above-average microwave.